We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Over 50 percent of all women will experience at least one UTI during their lifetime, with 20 to 30 percent experiencing recurrent UTIs.

-Pregnant women are not more likely to develop a UTI than other women, but if one does occur, it is more likely to travel up to the kidneys.
-This is because changes in the body during pregnancy that affect the urinary tract.
+Pregnant women are not more likely to develop a UTI than other women, but if one does occur, it is

 As a UTI in pregnancy can prove dangerous for both maternal and infant health, most pregnant women are tested for the presence of bacteria in their urine, even if there are no symptoms, and treated with antibiotics to prevent spread.